alexwlchan/iam-policy-document-tester/README.md

 Then it gives your admin role permission to assume the temporary role, assumes it, and gets some credentials using STS.
 It hands back those credentials for you to use.

-When you're done, it cleans up the temporary role, so there's nothing left hanging around in your account.
+When you're done, it cleans up the temporary role and associated policies, so there's nothing left hanging around in your account.